yoren/hello-user/README.md

 ### Step 0
 Fork this repo to your own GitHub account.
 You can do it by clicking the "Fork" button on the top right corner of this page.

+Also, please select "Copy the main branch only" which is selected by default.
+This will be helpful when we're covering branching concepts.

 ### Step 1
 If you've done Step 0, clone that repo to your local machine.
 If not, you can clone this repo (`git@github.com:yoren/hello-user.git`) to your local machine.